 - Fever of 100.5 F (38 C) or higher

 - Blurred vision or other changes in eyesight

 - Fatigue that interferes with your daily activities

 - Easy bleeding or bruising

 - Nausea that stops you from eating or drinking and/or is not relieved by prescribed medicines

 - Throwing up more than 3 times a day

 - While you are getting this drug, please tell your nurse right away if you have any pain, redness, or swelling at the site of the IV infusion

 - Decreased urine

-- Breast feeding warning: Women should not breast feed during treatment because this drug could enter the breast milk and badly harm a breast feeding baby.
+- Breastfeeding warning: It is not known if this drug passes into breast milk.
+For this reason, women should not breast feed during treatment because this drug could enter the breast milk and cause harm to a breast feeding baby.